philtipping31/PP2---GuessTheLyrics/README.md

 ### Home Page

-- Buttons work correctly and direct the user to the intented page.
+- Buttons work correctly and direct the user to the intended page.
-- All test is visible to the user.
+- All text is visible to the user.

 ### Quiz Page